AjayBrahmakshatriya/emu-NES/README.md

-A toy emulator for the SNES.
+A toy emulator for the NES.